insin/nwb/docs/guides/ReactComponents.md

 ## Creating a New Project

-Use the `nwb new` command to create a new React component/library project:
+Use the `nwb new` command to create a new React component project:

 ```
 nwb new react-component react-loading-button